llvm/circt/README.md

 - libfl2     # Ubuntu only (ignore if gives error)
 - libfl-dev  # Ubuntu only (ignore if gives error)

+7) **Install Cap'nProto** (optional, affects ESI dialect only)

+Some of the ESI dialect code requires [libcapnp](https://capnproto.org/).
+(Specifically, the [cosimulation](docs/ESI/cosim.md) component.)
+That code requires a version of libcapnp which is not yet part of a release.
+The `utils/get-capnp.sh` script downloads, compiles, and installs a known good version to a directory within the circt source code.
+Alternatively, you can use a docker image we provide via `utils/run-docker.sh`.

 ## Submitting changes to CIRCT

 The project is small so there are few formal process yet.
 We generally follow